This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Mug Cake With Protein Powder

-This section shows how to make cake in a mug with protein powder, including step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make cake in a mug with protein powder, including step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Prep wet ingredients.
 Melt butter in a mug or medium ramekin.
 (If you prefer, you can mix the batter in a bowl instead, then transfer to a mug or ramekin to cook.)
 Add vanilla extract.